dephell/dephell/docs/params.md

 To make sure which of these options accepted by some command use `dephell COMMAND --help`.
 For example, `dephell deps convert --help`.

-## Select config file and environment.
+## Select config file and environment

 + `-c`, `--config` -- path to config file.
 + `-e`, `--env` -- environment in config.